DNSCrypt/doh-server/README.md

 `doh-proxy` can be used with [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) as a client.

-`doh-proxy` is currently being used by the `doh.crypto.sx` public DNS resolver.
+`doh-proxy` is used in production for the `doh.crypto.sx` public DNS resolver and many others.

 An extensive list of public DoH servers can be found here: [public encrypted DNS servers](https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v2/public-resolvers.md).